tdammers/papi/README.rst

 .. code:: python

-    def get_children(self, *args, **kwargs)
+    def get_children(self, offset=offset, count=count, filters=filters)
     def get_child(self, name)

-These methods need to be implemented for resources that act as collections. ``get_children`` returns a list of ``(name, resource)`` pairs, and can take the following arguments to alter its behavior:
+These methods need to be implemented for resources that act as collections. ``get_children`` returns a list of ``(name, resource)`` pairs, and can take the following keyword arguments to alter its behavior:

 -  ``filters``: a list of ``Filter`` objects.
 A ``Filter`` object has three
    properties: ``operator``, ``value``, and ``propname``, where ``propname``